 “I Agree” Statement

-By clicking the “I Agree” button at the bottom of this page, I agree to submit 100% of my own work, and I agree to honor Academic Integrity registering as a student at FLVS.
-By clicking the “I agree” button, I also agree to take a proctored exam at any time if requested and comply with all of the policies and procedures of the Florida Virtual School listed at www.flvs.net.
-Failure to comply with the Academic Integrity policy or refusing to take a proctored exam will be grounds for removal from the FLVS program.
+By clicking the “I Agree” button at the bottom of this page, I agree to submit 100% of my own work, and I commit to Academic Integrity by registering as a student at FLVS.
+By clicking the “I agree” button, I also agree to take a proctored exam at any time if requested.
+I understand that I may be required to have a web camera in order to complete this process.
+In addition, I agree that for any form of proctoring, I will need a picture ID.
+I also understand that should I finish the segment in an extremely accelerated pace, I may be subject to additional accountability measures.
+Failure to comply with the Academic Integrity commitment or refusing to take a proctored exam will be grounds for removal from the FLVS program.
+Further, I agree to comply with all of the policies and procedures listed in the FLVS district Student Progression Plan and FLVS Code of Conduct/Student Handbook, which is posted on my VSA Student dashboard and at www.flvs.net.